-UMBC includes the Parent PLUS Loan as part of eligible students’ initial financial aid packages.
-The amount indicated represents the maximum amount of Parent PLUS Loan funding for which the student is eligible.
-The Parent PLUS Loan offer is only presented as a possible option—parents must confirm their eligibility by completing a separate Parent PLUS application.
-Any additional financial aid received after a Parent PLUS Loan has been approved for the maximum amount may result in the adjustment of the Parent PLUS Loan or other financial aid to comply with federal regulations.
+UMBC includes the Parent PLUS loan as part of eligible students’ initial financial aid offers.
+The amount indicated represents the maximum amount of Parent PLUS loan funding for which the student is eligible.
+The Parent PLUS loan offer is only presented as a possible option—parents must confirm their eligibility by completing a separate Parent PLUS application.
+Any additional financial aid received after a Parent PLUS loan has been approved for the maximum amount may result in the adjustment of the Parent PLUS loan or other financial aid to comply with federal regulations.

-If you do not wish to borrow the Parent PLUS Loan, you do not need to take any action to decline the loan.
-If no action is taken, the Parent PLUS Loan offer will be removed from your financial aid package within 45 days.
-To remove the offer before then, you can complete and submit the 2019-2020 Federal Direct Parent PLUS Adjustment Form.
+If you do not wish to borrow the Parent PLUS loan, you do not need to take any action to decline the loan.
+If no action is taken, the Parent PLUS loan offer will be removed from your financial aid offer within 45 days.
+To remove the offer before then, you can complete and submit the Federal Direct Parent PLUS Adjustment Form.

-Please visit our Cost Calculator tool to assist you with determining the amount of Parent PLUS Loan funding you may want to borrow and the loan period for your Parent PLUS Loan.
+Please visit our Cost Calculator tool to assist you with determining the amount of Parent PLUS loan funding you may want to borrow.
 The loan period defines the semester(s) for which you are borrowing.
-For example, if your student is planning to enroll for both the fall and spring semesters, you should choose the fall/spring loan period and request a Parent PLUS Loan amount that will cover their estimated out-of-pocket expenses for both semesters.
-You may also contact our office for assistance.
+For example, if your student is planning to enroll for both the fall and spring semesters, and you would like to borrow a loan to assist in paying for each semester, you should choose the fall/spring loan period and request a Parent PLUS loan amount that will cover their estimated out-of-pocket expenses for each semester.
+You may also contact your Financial Aid Counselor for assistance.

 - The undergraduate student must be defined as “dependent” as determined by the FAFSA.

-- You must be the biological, step- (if included on the FAFSA) or adoptive parent of the student.
+- The borrower must be the biological, step- (if included on the FAFSA) or adoptive parent of the student.

-- You must meet the same citizenship criteria as the student for financial aid eligibility.
+- The borrower must meet the same citizenship criteria as the student for financial aid eligibility.

-- You must not have an adverse credit history.
+- The borrower must not have an adverse credit history.
 If you have an adverse credit history, you may pursue an appeal with the Department of Education, or submit an application with an endorser.
 (See “If Denied” below).

-- You must be working toward a degree or approved certificate at UMBC.
+- The student must be working toward a degree or approved certificate at UMBC.

-- A valid, current year FAFSA must be completed, even if the Parent PLUS Loan is the only financial aid you and the student wish to utilize.
+- A valid, current year FAFSA must be completed, even if the Parent PLUS loan is the only financial aid you and the student wish to pursue.

-Complete all step(s) in the Parent PLUS Loan process to apply for the loan.
-Funds cannot be disbursed if either step is not completed.
-Please note: if you are borrowing a Parent PLUS Loan for more than one student, you must complete a separate application for each student.
+Complete all step(s) in the Parent PLUS loan process to apply for the loan.
+Funds cannot be disbursed if any step is not completed.
+Please note: if you are borrowing a Parent PLUS loan for more than one student, you must complete a separate application for each student.

 Please be advised that credit checks are valid for 180 days.
-Applying for a PLUS Loan more than 180 days before the start of the term for which you are borrowing may require you to undergo a subsequent credit check closer to the beginning of that term.
+Applying for a Parent PLUS loan more than 180 days before the start of the term for which you are borrowing may require you to undergo a subsequent credit check closer to the beginning of that term.

 If Approved –